-Second graders at ease with their school routine and with their teachers, and they are eager to learn.
-Animal fables and stories and legends of saints and saintly people constitute the story material of the Waldorf Second Grade.
+Second graders are at ease with their school routine and with their teachers, and they are eager to learn.
+Animal fables and stories of world-wide saintly people constitute the story material of the Waldorf Second Grade.
 The legends exemplify all that is highest and most noble in human striving, while the fables amusingly recount the less desirable qualities of the human being, and these two perspectives mirror the polarities that the second grade child experiences.
 The students are continuing on their path of joyfully learning to read and further developing their skills in the four arithmetic processes of addition, subtraction, multiplication, and division.

 After learning to play wooden pentatonic flutes in first grade, the second graders further develop their music skills and in handwork class crochet beautiful cases for their flutes.

-Foreign language classes engage all the senses as the children taste the foods, sing the songs, recite the poetry, and play the active games of each culture.
+World language classes engage all the senses as the children taste the foods, sing the songs, recite the poetry, and play the active games of each culture.

 In form drawing, students continue to master forms and shapes, and through drawing mirrored forms, clearly distinguish left and right, up and down, strengthening sensory integration.